Shoulder Arthroplasty

 ANATOMY

-In the past months to years, the mobility of your shoulder has deteriorated considerably.
+In the past months to years, the mobility of your shoulder has deterio-rated considerably.
 Many arm movements are associated with pain, and you are increasingly plagued by pain, even at night.
-Anti-inflammatory pain relievers give you only a temporary relief.
+Anti-inflammatory pain medication gives you only a temporary relief.

 EXAMINATION

-The narrow joint cavity can be seen in the x-ray as a sign of cartilage wear.
-Often there are also bony attachments (spikes) and changes in the original joint shape.
+The narrowed joint cavity can be seen in the x-ray as a sign of cartilage wear.
+Often there are also bony spikes (osteophytes) and changes in the original joint shape.

 For a more precise assessment of the osteoarthritis and the condition of the surrounding soft tissue, an MRI (magnetic resonance imaging) or a CT examination (computed tomography) is usually carried out.